yabinmeng/opscnfsrestore/README.md

   -obt "7/17/2018 10:02 PM"
 ```

-3. List and **Download** (with concurren downloading thread number 5) OpsCenter S3 backup items for a particular node that runs this program and belong to C* keyspace "testks" for the backup taken at 7/9/2018 3:52 PM.
+3. List and **Download** (with concurren downloading thread number 5) OpsCenter backup SSTables for a particular node that runs this program and belong to C* keyspace "testks" for the backup taken at 7/17/2018 10:02 PM.
 Local download home directory is configured in "opsc_nfs_config.properties" file and will be cleared before downloading.
 ```
 java
   -jar ./opscnfsrestore-1.0-SNAPSHOT.jar com.dsetools.DseOpscNFSRestore